seejwy/skapi-doc/database/README.md

 skapi.postRecord(record, config);
 ```

-And here's an example of using tags in a query:
+You can also utilize tags in your queries.
+Here's an example:

 ```js
 skapi.getRecord({